pramnora/txt/README.md

 # txt
+In the world of computing...
-Plain text files use filename extension: [.txt];
+plain text files use filename extension: [.txt];
-they consist of plain text characters.../
+it consists of plain text characters.../
 or, ASCII/American Standard Code for Information Interchange codes.
 For example: Capital letter 'A'...is ASCII code number: 65/'B' is ASCII code number: 66/and, so on.